Hammer Down Cancer: September 26, 2015

-Purdue's Hammer Down Cancer football game is slated for October 11 when the Boilermakers take on the Michigan State University.
+Purdue's Hammer Down Cancer football game is slated for September 26 when the Boilermakers take on the Bowling Green University.
 Fans are asked to wear cancer-supporting shirts to help those battling the disease and honor those who have survived.
 The Purdue football team also plans to display their support for cancer research by wearing pink shoelaces and wristbands during the game.

 Cancer is a disease that has directly touched the lives of so many Boilermakers, which is why Purdue is committed to making a difference in cancer prevention and research.

 A portion of the proceeds from the Hammer Down Cancer Game shirts will benefit the Purdue University Center for Cancer Research, which brings together the best minds from within Purdue University and beyond to study cancers where they start - inside the cell.
 The Cancer Research Center discovers how cancers develop, progress and respond to treatment.
 Their work leads to the advancement of new medicines, diagnostic tools and treatment devices.

 Military Appreciation Day Game: September 12, 2015